Allkindoflower/file-organizer/README.md

 - **macOS/Linux**: Use `sudo python file_organizer.py`

 ### No Files Moved
-Check that your Downloads folder contains files (not just directories) and that your `config.json` is properly formatted.
+Check that your source folder contains files (not just directories) and that your `config.json` is properly formatted.

 ## License

 This project is open source and available under the MIT License.

+## Additional Notes

+If you have ideas, questions or bug reports for this project, I'm open to feedback.
+You can reach me at: bastugugur85@gmail.com